CharlesMiles-bi/Coding-Education/README.md

-# FreeCodeCampPython
+# FreeCodeCamp
-Tracking personal learnings, demonstrating an understanding of examples, and completing the coursework's personal project.
+Tracking personal learnings, demonstrating an understanding of examples, and completing the coursework's projects.
+Learning module subjects are broken out into related folders.